Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Introduction

 In this situation, the measure $\sigma$ can then be seen to be just the `usual' diffraction measure considered in the literature.

-A second key insight of the present article is that almost periodicity properties of the functions in the range of such an $\mathcal{A}$-representation $N$ store all pieces of information relevant to us to deal with pure point diffraction and its strengthened variants.
-Our main results are then obtained by combining the framework of $\mathcal{A}$-representations with a thorough study of the relevant sets of almost periodic functions (together with the translation action on them).
-To provide such a study can be seen as a core of the article.
+A second key insight of the present work is that almost periodicity properties of the functions in the range of such an $\mathcal{A}$-representation $N$ store all pieces of information relevant to us to deal with pure-point diffraction and its strengthened variants.
+Our main results are then obtained by combining the framework of $\mathcal{A}$-representations with a thorough study of suitable sets of almost periodic functions (together with the translation action on them).
+To provide such a study can be seen as a core directive of this book.

 We single out three types of almost periodicity.
 These are mean almost periodicity, Besicovitch almost periodicity and Weyl almost periodicity.
 All these concepts are natural generalizations of Bohr almost periodicity.
 They arise by replacing the supremum norm by a seminorm arising from averaging along a van Hove sequence in respective characterizations of Bohr almost periodic functions.
 While very natural, the concept of mean almost periodicity seems not to have been investigated before.
-On the other hand, Besicovitch and Weyl almost periodic functions have been considered in the literature, mostly in connection with differential equations i.e. in the one dimensional Euclidean situation.
+On the other hand, Besicovitch and Weyl almost periodic functions have been considered in the literature, mostly in connection with differential equations, i.e. in the one dimensional Euclidean situation.
 Still, parts of the theory have also been considered for more general groups.
-Here, we thoroughly develop the theory in the context of $\sigma$-compact, locally compact Abelian groups and point out earlier results along the way.

-Our approach relies on group representations and Eberlein convolution.
-Accordingly, the treatment of the group action on Besicovitch spaces by translation and discussion of the Eberlein convolution of Besicovitch almost periodic functions are central to us.
-As these can not be found in the literature, we include full discussion.
+Here, we thoroughly develop the theory in the context of general $\sigma$-compact, locally compact Abelian groups pointing out earlier results along the way.
+Central to our treatment are the group action on Besicovitch spaces by translation and the Eberlein convolution of Besicovitch almost periodic functions.
+This part of the theory is completely new.
 As for Weyl almost periodicity, a key element for us is to characterize this within the Besicovitch class by uniformity with respect to the van Hove sequences.
-This seems to be new.
+To our knowledge, this is a new characterization.